- Summary: a Bahá’í festival commemorating Bahá’u’lláh as a Manifestation of God

 Background and Theological Significance

 Ridván means paradise and takes the name of the garden in Baghdad of the same name.
 Bahá’u’lláh’s move from his house to this garden is seen to echo Mohammed’s move from Mecca to Medina to escape persecution.
-The news of Bahá’u’lláh’s impending banishment to Constantinople (See the History Section for more details).
-His followers were understandably depressed.
+At the news of Bahá’u’lláh’s impending banishment to Constantinople (See the History Section for more details) his followers were understandably depressed.
 His announcement gave the community new purpose and transformed the tragedy into a triumph both personal and theological.

 Bahá’í theology sees fundamental unity in both the people of the world and the major theological traditions, which they see as progressive in the sense that they build upon one another with new revelations from God over time.
 Buddha, Moses, Jesus, and Mohammed are all seen as manifestations of divinity and as bringing a broader and more complicated revelation to the world.